MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-at-gandi-net.md

 <a name="BKMK_AddSpamTXT"> </a>

 > [!IMPORTANT]
 > You cannot have more than one TXT record for SPF for a domain.
 If your domain has more than one SPF record, you'll get email errors, as well as delivery and spam classification issues.
 If you already have an SPF record for your domain, don't create a new one for Office 365.
 Instead, add the required Office 365 values to the current record so that you have a  *single*  SPF record that includes both sets of values.
-Need examples?
-Check out these [](external-domain-name-system-records.md#BKMK_SPFrecords).
-To validate your SPF record, you can use one of these [SPF validation tools](92a43f6a-4651-455a-a1cc-300684bedcfa.md).

 > [!IMPORTANT]
-> Before you create DNS records for your Gandi.net domain, you must first verify your domain with Office 365 (see the first four sections of this article) and then [Create a zone file for Office 365 DNS records](create-dns-records-at-gandi-net.md#BKMK_CreateDNSzone) in which you will create the DNS records.
-When you have created all of the records that you need, you will [Activate the zone file for Office 365 DNS records](create-dns-records-at-gandi-net.md#BKMK_ActivateDNSzone).
+> Before you create DNS records for your Gandi.net domain, you must first verify your domain with Office 365 (see the first four sections of this article) and then [Create a zone file for Office 365 DNS records](#create-a-zone-file-for-office-365-verification) in which you will create the DNS records.
+When you have created all of the records that you need, you will [activate the zone file for Office 365 DNS records](#activate-the-zone-file-for-office-365-dns-records).

 1. To get started, go to your domains page at Gandi.net by using [this link](https://www.gandi.net/admin/domain).
 You'll be prompted to log in first.